HACC-Camino/eco-camino/README.md

 ### Resources
 Users can view and visit helpful links, and non profit organizations around their area.
 Users are able to learn more about these organizations and try to find what best fits their interests.

+Disclaimer: We are not affiliated with any of the organizations seen on our page.
+We simply added them for demo purposes.
+Although we are open to working with them and other environmental organizations in the future.

 ![Resources](/doc/haccscreenshots/resources.png)

 ## Installation